 9. Short-Eared Owl

-The short-eared owl (Asio flammeus) is an owl species found in open habitats worldwide.
-These owls get their name from their short ear tufts, which are located on the top of their head.
-Short-eared owls are medium-sized owls and have a wingspan of about 3 feet.
+The short-eared owl (Asio flammeus) is a medium-sized owl with a wingspan of about 3 feet.
+It is found in open habitats worldwide and gets its name from its short ear tufts, which are located on the top of its head.

 Short-eared owls are also one of the interesting types of owls in New Hampshire and are known for their hunting skills.
 These owls prey on small mammals and birds, which they locate by listening to the sound of their movement.